Postcard - Cappadocia, Türkiye: Between Sky and Stone

 Untitled By Gruescu Ovidiu on Unsplash

-, Türkiye, each day begins suspended between earth and sky.
+In Cappadocia, Türkiye, each day begins suspended between earth and sky.

 Göreme, Nevşehir, By Igor Sporynin on Unsplash

 Most mornings in Göreme begin early.
-Around 3:30 or 4:00 a.m., hotel lobbies fill with sleepy travelers waiting for shuttle vans.
-At launch sites outside town, crews move quickly through the darkness as burners roar overhead, briefly illuminating the landscape in flares of orange.
+Around 3:30 or 4 a.m., hotel lobbies fill with sleepy travelers waiting for shuttle vans.
+Early-morning launch footage by YouTuber

-Then, slowly, the baskets lift from the fields.
+Then the baskets lift from the fields.

-The balloons drift almost silently, broken only by occasional bursts from the burners.
-As the region opens into a maze of hidden churches and abandoned cave villages scattered far beyond the main tourist centers.
+The balloons drift almost silently, interrupted only by occasional bursts from the burners.
+As the sun rises, the landscape shifts from grey to gold, then soft pink and amber.
+Below, the region opens into a patchwork of cliffside sanctuaries and abandoned cave villages scattered far beyond the main tourist centers.

 Ihlara Valley By Igor Sporyin on Unsplash